 If you have an existing NAIT number and TBfree herd number and intend to run the herds as one, you may use one NAIT number and herd number for all of your farms provided all of the farms are within a 10km radius of the central/main farm.
 You will need to contact OSPRI to assess the TB status of the herd.
 If the new herd is located outside of the 10km radius from the current farm, you will need to register a new NAIT and TBfree herd number and record NAIT movements between the properties.

 Adding a new farm or runoff block

-To use one NAIT number for all your farms, they must all be within a 10km radius of the central/main farm.
+To use one NAIT number for all your farms, they must all be within a 10km radius.

-If you have purchased or lease a property that is within a 10km radius of your existing main farm, you can use one NAIT number for both properties.
-If you have purchased or lease a property that is outside of a 10km radius from the existing main farm, you will need to register a new NAIT number and record NAIT movements for animals moving between the properties.
+If you have purchased or lease a property that falls within the 10km radius, you can use one NAIT number for both properties.
+If you have purchased or lease a property that is outside of the 10km radius (e.g. the blue farm below), you will need to register a new NAIT number and record NAIT movements for animals moving between the properties.

 Contact us on 0800 482 463 between 7am – 6pm Monday to Friday, or email firstname.lastname@example.org